SamuelGonzalez2799/GenerateSimulatedMTImages/README.md

 Generate simulated microtubules with EB1 tip tracking from the EB1 simulation.

 ## About the project
 This code is used to generate simulated microtubule images with EB1 tip tracking that are generated from the EB1 Dynamics Simulation script.
 Of note, this code will take as input the matched proteinBindingAndRemovals... and protofilamentLengths... files that are generated as output from the EB1 Dynamics Simulation Script.
 Then, this script will read in the information about the protofilaments and the EB1 positions to generate a simulated EB1 image for each timestep recorded from the simulation.
 This will be saved as an output AVI file that can be used for downstream analysis (such as making kymographs or measuring tip specificity).
+Of note, there are two main files to used as the top script file labelled as Gonzalez_simulated_MT_growth and Gonzalez_simulated_MT_growthForEvL.
+Essentially, their inputs are different.
+If you ran the original batching code for simulated EB1 tip tracking with the modality to track binding initially at edge versus lattice sites, then you should use the script with EvL.
+Otherwise, you need to use the script ending in _growth.
+The reason for this is that the input is slightly different and the difference in the scripts accounts for that.

 ### Built With